Couples Counselling - Home & Family - Te Whare Manaaki Tangata - Child, Youth and Parenting Support Services

 What is Couples Counselling?

 Couples counselling is a supportive and confidential space where partners can strengthen their relationship, improve communication, and work through challenges together.
-With the guidance of a trained therapist, couples are encouraged to explore patterns, understand each other’s perspectives, and develop healthier ways of relating.

 Couples Counselling